 What is the Average Warehouse?

-Government data tells us that the average warehouse is 17,400 square feet and was built after 1980
+Government data tells us that the average warehouse is 16,400 square feet and there are more of them than ever

 Warehouse and storage buildings are used to store goods, manufactured products, merchandise, and raw materials.
 What does the typical warehouse look like?
 How does yours compare?